Last updated: March 2026

 AI features added to software you’re already using.

-• Examples: Grammarly, Canva Magic Studio, Microsoft Copilot
+• Examples: Grammarly, Canva Magic Studio, Google Gemini in Workspace

 • What it does: improves your writing, creates designs, automates spreadsheets